ahu009/PostPin/README.md

 Technologies we will be using:
-- Firebase for backend (ez af)
+- Firebase or couchbase for backend
-- React for front end
+- React + JavaScript for front end

 ### Shit you need
 - Yarn and npm (google how to install with brew)